iuliadmtru/Argus.jl/README.md

 - I really like Racket's [pattern based macros](https://docs.racket-lang.org/guide/pattern-macros.html), maybe this tool can go more towards that?
-Rules can be seen as templates which should match source code.
+Rules can be seen as patterns which should match source code.

 ## Inspiration